hlozza/Selper/README.md

 # Selper
-Example scripts for the Seleper 2021 training course
+Example scripts for the Selper 2021 training course